By: Marilyn L. Davis

 Before you decide that memoir is just isolated and random snapshots of the writer’s life, rethink this.
-Because each life contains so many memories, it’s necessary to find those moments that the writer can describe in rich detail.
-This is what broadens that narrow focus.
+Because each life contains so many memories, it’s necessary to find those moments that the writer can describe in rich detail, as this is what broadens that narrow focus.
 One of the ways to enhance isolated memories is to write using the five senses:

-When you tap into these senses, you give yourself permission to immerse yourself and the reader in the richness of your isolated time.
+When you tap into these senses, you immerse yourself and the reader in the richness of your isolated time.

 Smell is a Powerful Prompt for Memories and Memoir

 I know that the smell of yeast brings back memories of my grandmother baking bread.
-While a common experience for those of us who grew up in the fifties, she made it personal for each grandchild by hiding the flour, sugar, and baking soda; that gave us an opportunity to have fun by finding the ingredients, getting “our” knives, measuring cups and spoons, and honoring her desire to teach something of value to her grandchildren.
+While a common experience for those of us who grew up in the fifties, she made it personal for each grandchild by hiding the flour, sugar, and baking soda, which allowed us to have fun by finding the ingredients, getting “our” knives, measuring cups and spoons, and honoring her desire to teach something of value to her grandchildren.

 Going to the store was rather like dressing for church.
 We bathed in a claw-foot tub, and sometimes, she would add, what she called her bubble bath concoction, and like all recipes, she taught her granddaughters how to concoct a bubble bath liquid.